 Insulin is a signalling molecule that tells cells all over the body to open their doors for glucose.
-If these doors would always be open blood sugar could get dangerously low, and if they do not open at all, well, you have diabetes.
+If these doors would always be open blood sugar could get dangerously low, and if they are do not open, well, you have diabetes.

 - Glucose levels in the blood are high

 - The pancreas senses this and produces insulin

 - Insulin triggers the connection of GLUT-4 to the cell membrane

 - GLUT-4 transports glucose to the inside of the cell